-IT/Tech Tools Used Advantages Tech wish list Emails among members and also from OSCE to members Familiar and accessible Enables communication in English and Russian Artificial Intelligence: we need new tools to deal with this Telegram group chat (members can opt in; ~25 people) Keep in mind that someone can have a smartphone, but if they don't have reliable Internet then it can be useless Digitalization and new media are important in every sphere how can Network members be prepared? earning Resources and Networks s take time"; it takes time to build re ecially when you're doing it on Zoon [There are] more joint processes in terms of donors developing ideas for projects with partners, rather than just announcing projects; this is a good trend Key Challenges There is little space to talk about failure, both due to a donor environment that does not appreciate the need for such honest reflection and learning, but also cultural reasons This kind of work comes with specific psychological burdens that can lead to burnout if time for reflection is not encouraged and supported It is still difficult to identify and retain proven experts who can provide reliable support on technical issues such as legislation and legal analysis; this limits both activity and implementation, but also learning Donor bureaucracy is heavy, and the near total reliance on project based engagement (with no possibility for core support) limits flexibility and investment in learning.
+IT/Tech Tools Used Emails among members and also from OSCE to members Telegram group chat (members can opt in; ~25 people) Advantages Familiar and accessible Enables communication in English and Russian Keep in mind that someone can have a smartphone, but if they don't have reliable Internet then it can be useless Tech wish list Artificial Intelligence: we need new tools to deal with this Digitalization and new media are important in every sphere how can Network members be prepared? earning Resources and Networks s take time"; it takes time to build re ecially when you're doing it on Zoon • [There are] more joint processes in terms of donors developing ideas for projects with partners, rather than just announcing projects; this is a good trend Key Challenges the need for such honest reflectThis kind of work comes with a t failure, both due to a donor enviro tion and learning, but also cultural re specific psychological burdens that easons - d supported retain proven experts who can provi I analysis; this limits both activity and Donor bureaucracy is heavy, and the near total reliance on project based engagement (with no possibility for core support) limits flexibility and investment in learning.
 Further, a lack of effective donor communication risks diverting funds to redundant projects, rather than to needed long-term investment in partnership-based relationships.
 Recommendations There is a need to be more transparent; people are increasingly frustrated by outsiders coming to seek information, but then never publishing or sharing reports or evaluations Some people learn by doing; it would be good to have a Network task to work on jointly, even if remotely, to strengthen the Network, foster learning and improve their skills Donors need to provide space to discuss failure honestly, to avoid repeating mistakes

 HQ: London, UK

 Established in: 1993

 Number of Staff: 120

 Locations: Sub-Saharan Africa, Central Asia, etc.

-PEACE DIRECT Selected Donors: Individuals, Trusts and Foundations
+PEACE Selected Donors: Individuals, Trusts and Foundations

+DIRECT